rahonalab/corpus_building/README.md

-# Tools for process corpora
+# Tools for build corpora
-* ud-stanza-ciep: Parse texts into UD conllu files (CIEP+ version)
+* parser/ud-stanza-ciep.py: Parse texts into UD conllu files (CIEP+ version)
-* ud-stanza-other: Parse texts into UD conllu files (everything-but-CIEP+ version)
+* parser/ud-stanza-other.py: Parse texts into UD conllu files (everything-but-CIEP+ version)
-* aligner: cross-linguistic sentence aligment using Bert Align (https://github.com/bfsujason/bertalign.git)
+* aligner/: cross-linguistic sentence aligment using Bert Align (https://github.com/bfsujason/bertalign.git)
 * pipeline/: pipelines for building corpora (may be outdated)
-* parsing/: parser functions
-* export/: export tools
-* stanza-cuda/: A Dockerfile for running ud-stanza scripts on GPU, using CUDA
+* docker/: Dockerfiles for running ud-stanza scripts and aligner scripts on GPU, using CUDA

 # How to run these scripts using Docker